Seva Bharati: During the 2009 South India floods

-Floods swept across the southern states of Karnataka and Andhra Pradesh.
+Floods affected the southern states of Karnataka and Andhra Pradesh.

 In the first phase of relief operations, volunteers distributed over 100,000 food packets collected from neighbouring villages and districts in the interior rural areas of Kurnool, Mahbubnagar, and Nalgonda districts.

 Since links to Kurnool had been cut off, material was brought in from Anantapur, Kadapa, and Nellore in Andhra Pradesh, and Raichur in Karnataka.
 Relief camps were set up in Kurnool at Saraswati Sishu Mandir and G. Pulla Reddy Engineering College.
-Volunteers from Adoni cleaned the Raghavendra Swamy temple in Mantralayam, cleared the carcasses of cattle and other animals, was handed over to the police.
+Volunteers from Adoni cleaned the Raghavendra Swamy temple in Mantralayam, cleared the carcasses of cattle and other animals, and handed them to the police.

 In Hyderabad, 2,000 volunteers went around the city collecting money, food, and other materials needed for the flood‑affected.
 Two donation collection centres were set up at the state headquarters of the RSS and the Keshav Memorial School.
 Each day, four truckloads of food and two truckloads of other essentials were dispatched to flood‑affected areas, and 200 city volunteers were engaged in sanitation work there.

 In the second phase of relief operations, the organisation surveyed affected areas of Mahbubnagar district and found that 58 villages were severely damaged and 16,000 families were devastated.
-It decided to supply kits to 5,000 families to help them resume normal life; each kit consisted of kitchen utensils, food grains, and other daily‑use materials.
+It supplied kits to 5,000 families to help them; each kit consisted of kitchen utensils, food grains, and other daily‑use materials.

-In Kurnool district, 250–300 villages remained underwater, hampering the survey.
+In the Kurnool district, 250–300 villages remained underwater, hampering the survey.
 In the third and final phase, the organisation planned to rehabilitate affected people and reconstruct destroyed villages.
-“We have identified various means of rehabilitation of people, like supplying them implements required for their occupation,” volunteers said, adding that several voluntary organisations were involved.

 Following the 2013 Uttarakhand Floods

-In the Floods and cloudburst that created havoc and mayhem in Uttarakhand, in June 2013.
-Seva Bharathi had 5,000 RSS volunteers take up relief and rescue alongside the Indian Armed forces.
-The Largest ever rescue mission for the 100,000 pilgrims and locals.
-From day 1 (16-June) till now 20 truckloads of relief material sent to flood-affected areas from Dehradun.
+Following the June 2013 floods in Uttarakhand, 5,000 Seva Bharathi and RSS volunteers assisted the local population and the Indian Armed Forces with relief operations, providing aid to pilgrims and locals.
+From the beginning of their aid (16 June), 20 truckloads of relief material were delivered to flood-affected areas from Dehradun.

 RSS Sewa Vibhag surveying the area and assessing the loss of life property, 1.Badrinath-Hemkund Sahib, 2.
 Kedarnath, 3.
 Gangotri-Yamunotri.
-Approx. 200 villages were worst affected in the floods and some of them were totally washed out.
+Approx. 200 villages were worst affected in the floods, and some of them were completely washed away.

 During floods in Chennai (2015)

-Following the 2015 flood in Chennai, about 5900 Volunteers from Seva Bharati participated in rescue and relief work in flood-affected areas.
-According to a press note, the relief work was divided into 15 departments i.e. medical, rescue, distribution of relief materials, counselling, preparing and distributing food (breakfast, lunch, and dinner), coordinating, etc.
+Following the 2015 floods in Chennai, approximately 5900 Volunteers from Seva Bharati participated in rescue and relief work in flood-affected areas.
+According to a press note, the relief work was divided into 15 departments, including medical, rescue, distribution of relief materials, counselling, preparation and distribution of food (breakfast, lunch, and dinner), coordinating, etc.

-Around 12,00,000 food packets, medicines, dress materials, and water were distributed.
+Around 1.2 million food packets, medicines, dress materials, and water were distributed.
 Seva Bharati volunteers also assisted the Indian Army in various rescue operations.